chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 python problem_2.py
 ```

 To run the MPI version though it's important to have `open-mpi` installed.
-Then it can be run through the code below, while flag n sets the number of cores to use.
+Then it can be run through the code below, while flag `-n` sets the number of cores to use.

 ```sh
 mpiexec -n 8 python problem_2.py